JackLJohnson/rpg-git-book/7-migrating.md

       startjob.cmd
 ```

+Make sure that when you migrate code, you are migrating code into a directory which is a local repository (e.g. you cloned it) so you can commit & push changes as you make them.
+For example, make your first commit when you've migrated the code and then make another (or multiple) after you fix up the 'copybooks'.

 **Notes about migrating to the IFS**:

 1. You will lose the TEXT column that source members have, which is usually used for describing what the source is.
 Although, you can still put that in the program as a comment.